Reasons to Love Linux

 Use of Linux by Famous Global Corporations

-Linux OS is used by many very famous corporations today.
-Let’s consider several examples.
+Linux is used by many major corporations.
+Let us look at several examples.

 Novell

 Novell is a well-known company that develops software and provides network services.
-In 2006, it announced that it was making a large-scale migration of the workstations of employees of the entire company from Windows to Linux.
+In 2006, it announced a large-scale migration of the workstations of employees of the entire company from Windows to Linux.

-As of November 2021, approximately 80% of Novell’s workplaces have migrated to Linux.
-About a year passed from the moment of the announcement of the start of migration to the appearance of its economic effect.
+As of November 2021, approximately 80% of Novell’s workplaces had migrated to Linux.
+About a year passed between the announcement and the appearance of its economic effect.

 ІВМ

 In addition to participating in the development of Linux, IBM uses it internally, both on workstations and on servers.
-In 2006, IBM also ran an advertising campaign on television under the slogan “IBM 100% supports Linux”.
+In 2006, IBM ran a television advertising campaign under the slogan “IBM 100% supports Linux”.

 Over the last decade, IBM has remained the leader in the volume of support for Linux, both in terms of financial contributions and in terms of participation in its development.